kevincwells/realsense_person/README.md

 ##Building this Package from Source:
 <b>Note:</b> ROS beginners, please ensure that the basic ROS environment and catkin workspace has been set up by following the instructions at http://wiki.ros.org/ROS/Installation.

-1. Install the compatible PersonTracking library and its dependencies from https://github.intel.com/mcurfman/realsense_scripts.git
+<b>Prerequisite:</b>Successful build and use of thus ROS package assumes you have already installed the Beta2 Person-Tracking Middleware.

-2. Install the package and its dependent packages as follows:
+Install the package and its dependent packages as follows:
  - Clone the repo in the `src` directory of your catkin workspace.
  - Install the dependent packages using the command `rosdep install realsense_person`.
  - Build the package using the command `catkin_make`.